QinqinAndMacaulayCat/ml_project/docs/report.md

 ### 2.3 Data Splitting

-In this project, we used a rolling window forecasting approach similar to our homework.
+In this project, we used a rolling window forecasting approach.
 At each year, we used a time-series split to create training, validation, and test sets.
 The training set consisted of 10 years of data, the validation set and test set each consisted of 1 year of data.
+At each year, we tuned hyperparameters based on training set and validation set, then forecast target variables in the test set.

-When tuning is not involved, the validation set was combined with the training set to train the final model.
+When tuning is not involved or cross-validation is adopted, the validation set was combined with the training set to train the final model.
 For example, to predict YTM changes in 2012, we used data from 2002 to 2011 as the training set, data from 2012 as the validation set, and data from 2013 as the test set.
 Then, to predict YTM changes in 2013, we used data from 2003 to 2012 as the training set, data from 2013 as the validation set, and data from 2014 as the test set.
 This process was repeated until we predicted YTM changes in 2024.

 ### 2.4 Modeling Framework